simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Line joints setting

-Line joints setting will change the line vertices style.
-This can be set by the `joints` argument and `LineJoints` enum values are acceptable.
-Mainly this argument will be used by the `Polyline` class (`move_to` and `line_to` interfaces).
+Line joints setting changes the line vertices style.
+The `joints` argument sets this style, and `LineJoints` enum values are acceptable.
+The `Polyline` class (`move_to` and `line_to` interfaces) mainly uses this argument.

 There are three LineJoints enum values, as follows:

-- MITER: This setting will set the style like a picture frame vertices.
-This is the default style setting.
+- MITER: This setting sets the style like a picture frame vertices.
+This setting is the default style setting.
-- ROUND: This setting will set the rounded vertices style.
+- ROUND: This setting sets the rounded vertices style.
-- BEVEL: This setting will set a sloping vertices style.
+- BEVEL: This setting sets a sloping vertices style.

 ```py
 # runnable